esopian/watchmd/README.md

 watchmd
 =======

-Lightweight utility for previewing markdown in your browser
+Lightweight utility for previewing markdown in your browser.
+Will watch your file and reload your preview with every change.
+Use your favorite editor and still get a live markdown preview.

 Install
 =======